ericklevy8a/matrix/README.md

 # matrix
 The Matrix Code Effect

-This small project should perhaps be in the canvas repository, but I wanted to give it its own section now that the movie it is inspired by is back in trend.
+This little project should maybe be in my canvas repository, but I wanted to highlight it now that the movie this effect is inspired by is trending again.

 Nothing new, since it is a visual effect that I have already seen implemented in the old screensavers for Windows with